Scientific advances have found that excessive Type 2 inflammation is one of the major sources of persistent moderate-to-severe asthma.

 Then, you notice the wheeze isn’t going away.
 The tightness isn’t going away, and you–you kind of freeze.

 And you’re hot, and you’re sweaty, and you just can’t get any air, and it feels like a fish out of water.

 You try not to panic, and you tell yourself to be calm, but you’re still panicking because you can’t breathe.

 That’s how I would describe an asthma attack.

-If you don't think your asthma is controlled, take the opportunity to get more information about DUPIXENT and download our discussion guide to talk to your doctor about whether DUPIXENT is an option for you.Back
+If you don't think your or your child’s asthma is controlled, take the opportunity to get more information about DUPIXENT and fill out our discussion guide to talk to your doctor about whether DUPIXENT is an option.Back

 Here are a few key factors that may indicate that your

 isn’t well controlled: